sergeballif/sergeballif.github.io/play.md

 Notice how the list $m$ can be used to plot multiple slopes of a line with a single command.
 The list $L$ is used to plot points on the sine curve.
 Try plotting the points on a circle by plotting $(\cos(L),\sin(L))$.

 ### Parametric Curves
 Most curves in the plane are not functions in the traditional sense because they fail the vertical line test.
 However we can write the variables $x$ and $y$ as functions of a third variable $t$.
-Below we look at the plot of the parametric function
+Below we look at the plot of the parametric functions
 $$
 \begin{align*}
 x(t)=\cos(3t), 0\le t \le 2\pi\\